Table Tennis Guidance on the Main Shots!

 Drive against no spin or topspin:

-As for the forehand loop, keep your arm above the table and go forward with your forearm.
+For the forehand loop, keep your arm above the table and move forward with your forearm.
 Close the angle of the bat by tilting the wrist and pressing with the thumb.
 Close the angle more for topspin.
 Do the same for backhand.